'Oh, Whistle, and I'll Come to You, My Lad': Plot

 That night, Parkins is woken from sleep by the collapse of an improvised partition that he had constructed to block the moonlight.
 He sees a figure sitting on the unused bed, which causes him to jump from his own bed in the direction of the window, to retrieve his cane.
 As he does so, the "personage in the empty bed" moves into a position in front of the door, with arms outspread.
 This apparition remains stationary in the shadows for several moments as Parkins's fear escalates.
 It then gropes blindly about the room in a stooping posture, darting towards Parkins's bed, and feeling about the pillow and sheets for his body.
 Realising he is no longer in the bed, the apparition moves into the moonlit part of the room; Parkins's impression is of "a horrible, an intensely horrible, face of crumpled linen".

 Parkins lets out a cry of disgust, revealing his general location by the window.
 The figure moves rapidly at him, and he is backed half-way through the window, screaming, as its face is "thrust close into his own".
-Arriving just in time, Colonel Wilson kicks the door to his room open; before he reaches the window, the apparition tumbles to the floor, a heap of bed-clothes, while Parkins collapses in a faint.
-The following day, the Colonel removes the whistle and throws it into the sea.
+Arriving just in time, Colonel Wilson forces the door to his room open; before he reaches the window, the apparition tumbles to the floor, a heap of bed-clothes, while Parkins collapses in a faint.
+The following day, the linen from the room is burned and the Colonel throws the whistle into the sea.

+Publication

+"'Oh, Whistle, and I'll Come to You, My Lad'" was first published in Ghost Stories of an Antiquary in 1904.
+In 1931, it was collected in James' book The Collected Ghost Stories of M. R. James.
+It has since been collected many times, including in My Favorite Fantasy Story in 2000.

+The story was written in 1903.
+Its title derives from the 1793 poem by Robert Burns, "Oh, whistle and I'll come to you, my lad".
+S. T. Joshi suggests the ghost in the story was inspired by a dream that James had.
+In 2010, Robert Lloyd Parry opined that the story was partially inspired by James' visits to his friend Felix Cobbold in Felixstowe, where on one occasion another guest, JK Stephen, suffered a head injury in a riding accident that was reportedly caused by the horse being startled by a whistle or gust of wind.

+Reception

+Daniel Frampton offers "'Oh, Whistle, and I'll Come to You, My Lad" as an example of stories by James that "exhibit a supernaturally-charged reality that was 'terrifyingly alive'.", writing "[James'] ghosts are novel in that they are 'embodied terrors' that can be touched."